Deseret Irr. Co. v. McIntyre, 891

 Action by the Deseret Irrigation Company and another against Samuel McIntyre and others.
 From an order dismissing the action as to certain defendants, plaintiffs appeal.

 This is an action to determine the rights of the plaintiffs and defendants to the waters of the Sevier river, flowing between a certain dam in Sanpete county and the canals of the plaintiffs in Millard county, and for a perpetual injunction to prohibit the defendants from using or in any manner interfering with the water of the river, to which the plaintiffs are entitled.
-A motion to dismiss, on the ground that the court had no jurisdiction of the cause, supported by affidavit, was filed by defendants Fayette Canal Company, sued as Fayette Irrigation Company, Robbins Dam & Canal Company, and Alfred J. Robbins, sued as Edward Robbins, and A. Thomas Kearnes.
+A motion to dismiss, on the ground that the court had no jurisdiction of the cause, supported by affidavit, was filed by defendants Fayette Canal Company sued as Fayette Irrigation Company, Robbins Dam & Canal Company, and Alfred J. Robbins, sued as Edward Robbins, and A. Thomas Kearnes.
 The motion was sustained and the action dismissed as to the defendants.
 Thereupon the plaintiffs appealed.

-It is alleged in the complaint, substantially, that the plaintiffs own, by prior appropriation, a portion of the water in Sevier river, and have the right to and did divert the same from the natural channel thereof, by means of dams and ditches or canals in Millard county; that they have the right to regulate, control, and distribute the water owned by them, through their canals, to lands situate in Millard county and owned by their respective stockholders; that the plaintiffs and the defendant the Deseret & Salt Lake Agricultural & Manufacturing Canal Company, in the high-water season, own sufficient of the water flowing in the river to fill their respective ditches, and in the low-water season own all the water flowing in the river channel from a point above the Fayette dam, alleged to have been wrongfully constructed in Sanpete county by the defendant Fayette Irrigation Company, which point is distant about 65 miles above the point of intersection of the plaintiffs' canals with the river; that the Sevier river is a natural stream of water, flowing in its natural course through the counties of Sanpete, Juab, and Millard; that the defendants Fayette Company, Robbins Dam and Canal Company and Robbins and Kearnes claim some interest in the water of the river adverse to plaintiffs' rights, and threaten to continue so to do, and to divert water from the river in derogation of the rights of plaintiffs, and that the parties to this action are the only parties who claim the right to divert water from the river between the points mentioned.
+It is alleged in the complaint, substantially, that the plaintiffs own, by prior appropriation, a portion of the water in Sevier river, and have the right to and did divert the same from the natural channel thereof, by means of dams and ditches or canals in Millard county; that they have the right to regulate, control, and distribute the water owned by them through their canals, to lands situate in Millard county and owned by their respective stockholders; that the plaintiffs and the defendant the Deseret & Salt Lake Agricultural &amp Manufacturing Canal Company, in the high-water season, own sufficient of the water flowing in the river to fill their respective ditches, and in the low-water season own all the water flowing in the river channel from a point above the Fayette dam, alleged to have been wrongfully constructed in Sanpete county by the defendant Fayette Irrigation Company which point is distant about 65 miles above the point of intersection of the plaintiffs' canals with the river; that the Sevier river is a natural stream of water, flowing in its natural course through the counties of Sanpete, Juab, and Millard; that the defendants Fayette Company, Robbins Dam and Canal Company and Robbins and Kearnes claim some interest in the water of the river adverse to plaintiffs' rights, and threaten to continue so to do, and to divert water from the river in derogation of the rights of plaintiffs, and that the parties to this action are the only parties who claim the right to divert water from the river between the points mentioned.
 From an affidavit in support of the motion to dismiss it appears that the defendant corporations which filed the motion were organized and their stockholders reside and their lands are situate in Sanpete county; that the water alleged to have been wrongfully diverted by them is diverted by means of the Fayette dam and ditches, which are in Sanpete county, and that the defendants Robbins and Kearnes are residents of that county.

 Reversed and remanded.